Should people with cancer be vaccinated against COVID-19?

 There is some evidence that vaccination with mRNA vaccines prior to imaging may cause difficulties in the interpretation of the resulting images.
 A multidisciplinary group has published information on imaging in general in the context of COVID-19 vaccination: Becker et al, Radiology.
 The Society for Breast Imaging has published guidance on how this concern can be managed, available on their COVID resource page.

-The COVID-19 and Cancer Clinical Trials Working Group has published information on vaccination of patients who are seeking to participate in or enrolled in clinical trials (Desai et al, Nat Rev Clin Oncol).
+The COVID-19 and Cancer Clinical Trials Working Group has published information on the vaccination of patients who are seeking to participate in or enrolled in clinical trials (Desai et al, Nat Rev Clin Oncol).

 Dr. Julie Gralow, Chief Medical Officer of ASCO, answers common questions and concerns people with cancer have about the COVID-19 vaccines available in the United States.